levoai/docs/docs/faqs/satellite-sensor-faqs.md

 ------------------------------------------------------------------------------

 ## Getting Help
-Please email `support@levo.ai` for assistance with installation, product questions, roadmap, etc.
+Please contact [Support](mailto:support@levo.ai) for assistance with installation, product questions, roadmap, etc.

 Please provide as much details as possible in your support request.